 The Earth’s most abundant metal is renowned for its lightness, strength, and resistance to corrosion.
 And, for many at least, the silvery-white appearance of untreated aluminium extrusions is entirely adequate.
 All the same, there are many valid reasons to treat the surface of aluminium profiles.
 When using modular batten systems like Click-on Battens, aesthetic decisions are vital.
-See the full range of aluminium finishes available for Click-on battens here.

 To name 5 of them:

 - To introduce colour

 - To augment hardness

 Two coating systems are currently preferred when specifying architectural aluminium—anodised and powder coating.